-Thus, business model mix looks like many companies in one. measures its success via a customer experience obsession, lowering prices, stable tech infrastructure, and free cash flow generation.
+Thus, the business model mix looks like many companies in one. measures its success via a customer experience obsession, lowering prices, stable tech infrastructure, and free cash flow generation.

-Therefore, even though in the minds of most peopleis the “everything store” in reality, its revenue generation shows us that it has become a way more complex organizations, that also has a good chunk of advertising revenue and third-party services.
+In reality, its revenue generation shows us that it has become a way more complex organization, that also has a good chunk of advertising revenue and third-party services.

-For instance, Google and Facebook:isn’t a key player with its AWS, in the cloud space.
-And also a key player in the digital advertising space, together with
+And is well a key player in the digital advertising space, together with Google and Facebook:

 Read: Amazon Business Model

-Amazon vision, mission, and core values
+Amazon’s vision, mission, and core values

-Jeff Bezos is obsessed by being in “day one,” which as he puts it, “day 2 is stasis.
+Jeff Bezos is obsessed with being in “day one,” which as he puts it, “day 2 is stasis.
 Followed by irrelevance.
 Followed by excruciating, painful decline.
 Followed by death.
 And that is why it is always Day 1.“

-- Customer obsession
+- Customer obsession.

-- Resist proxies
+- Resist proxies.

-- Embrace external trends
+- Embrace external trends.

-- High-velocity decision making
+- High-velocity decision-making.